glyphrider/simple_key_serv/README.md

-# simple_key_storage
+# simple_key_serv

-A simple key storage service written in Erlang with webmachine.
+A simple key service written in Erlang with webmachine.